 Exenatide (Byetta) and liraglutide (Victoza) are examples of GLP-1 receptor agonists.
 Possible side effects include nausea and an increased risk of pancreatitis.

 SGLT2 inhibitors.
 These are the newest diabetes drugs on the market.
 They work by preventing the kidneys from reabsorbing sugar into the blood.
 Instead, the sugar is excreted in the urine.

 Examples include canagliflozin (Invokana) and dapagliflozin (Farxiga).
-Side effects may include yeast infections and urinary tract infections, increased urination and hypotension.
+Side effects may include yeast infections, urinary tract infections, a rare and serious genital infection, increased urination and hypotension.